joshlangley/monocle/README.md

 [] Create custom Gtk Titlebar and populate it with basic buttons - Josh [] Make ability to add notebooks, sections, and pages - <OPEN>
+[] Learn how to insert plain text editor widget - Bryden [] Figure out how to set app icon and symbolic icon - <OPEN>
+[] Figure out how to set GNOME shell app name - <OPEN>[Someone running the GNOME DE: Carter, Josh, Byron?]
-[] Learn how to insert plain text editor widget - Bryden [] Find a good text editor API (Render md / Type with formatting / Both) - EVERYONE
+[] Find a good text editor API (Render md / Type with formatting / Both) - EVERYONE
     -> Perhaps Quill?
 (It seems to be our best shot right now) [] Learn how to run said editor - Carter, !Ben (As has been made clear)